wmohammad83/ReadMeGenerator/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at DSGEF.
-You can find more of my work at [dmueller2u](https://github.com/dmueller2u/).
+If you have any questions about the repo, open an issue or contact me directly at waseem@gotmail.com.
+You can find more of my work at [wmohammad83](https://github.com/wmohammad83/).